anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

 (see Figure 1).
 Note that their `CAS()` corresponds to our `lockcmpxchgq()`, `new_node()` to `pool_allocate()`, `free()` to `pool_free()`, and `*pvalue` to `*ret`.

+NOTE: Below, I've used a naming convention where a tagged pointer is stored in a variable with a plain name, e.g. `head`, and the untagged version of the same pointer is stored in a corresponding variable that ends in `_ptr`, e.g.
+`head_ptr`.

 First, head over to `// define types for nb_node and nb_queue` in `worker.c`
 and familiarize yourself with these types.
 Next, head over to `// statically